 My older brother replies, “Let's climb to the top of it and check it out.”

 When we reached the top of it, we never had seen such a view.
 The sense of achievement filled our minds with the exhilaration that we have conquered the tallest looking water tank with no protection; we did not even know that climbing was a sport and that it had to be done in a particular manner.
 We just climbed that 55-foot water tank made of bricks and cement.
 That is why I say that we all have climbing genes when we are born.

 Now onto what is climbing?

 Climbing is an activity of moving up, down or laterally.
 It can be an addiction to some; a hobby to others but one thing is for sure that it is a lifestyle.
 You live under the stars; under the naked blue sky and become a part of nature, living on bare essentials and climb rocks or even big mountains.
 You can do it for many reasons and everyone has their own personal reason for it.

 I think it reflects the way we live.
 Do we live with taking and accepting risks or challenges?
 Do we live with the feeling to conquer the things we pursue?
 The fear of failure motivates us to get better each day.
 For some, it is about doing things no one can which is an ego thing.
 Beyond all this, let me tell you what climbing will give you for sure.
 It is a healthy body and mind.
 Letting go and moving forward.
 Living in the moment.
 Climbing is like meditating.
 It will give you nothing tangible but don’t you think all the other things it gives are wonderful enough?

 Now is it better than any other sport or activity or hobby?

 But I will not say climbing is the only thing that gives you all this and is better than all other things.
 It’s a personal journey and realization.
 But in the end, I would just say follow your instincts and go climb, live in the original play station.
-Climb anything trees, rocks, mountains, hills, inside climbing gyms or even monuments.
+Climb anything including trees, rocks, mountains, hills.
+Try climbing indoors or even monuments.
 And believe me when I say, climbing is for everyone.